keiranking/Gary/readme.md

    ```
    'France': [],
    ```
-3. Add local categories as strings in that array.
+3. Add local categories as strings in the array.
    ```
    'France': [
      "French breads",